nhannguyen95/learning-notes/languages/javascript/scope-and-closure.md

 ## Hoisting

-`Hoisting` is the most commonly used term for a variable (**identifier**) being visible from the begining of its enclosing/function scope, even though its declaration may appear further down in the scope.
+`Hoisting` is the most commonly used term for a variable (**identifier**) being visible from the beginning of its enclosing/function scope, even though its declaration may appear further down in the scope.

-`function` hoisting and `var`-flavored variable hoisting attach their name identifiers to the nearest enlosing **function scope** (or global scope), this is called function-scoped.
+`function` hoisting and `var`-flavored variable hoisting attach their name identifiers to the nearest enclosing **function scope** (or global scope), this is called function-scoped.
 While `let` and `const` hoisting attach to their **enclosing block scope**, this is called block-scoped.

 With formal `function` declaration, beside the function identifier, the assignment value (initialization) is also hoisted.
 This is not true for `function` expression assignments: